nikitavoloboev/data/writing/writing.md

 I write all my articles, docs & notes in [Sublime Text](../text-editors/sublime-text/sublime-text.md) app and use an [Alfred workflow](https://github.com/nikitavoloboev/small-workflows#workflow-augmentations) to search through this wiki & my blog.

 ![](https://i.imgur.com/J7vMVjA.png)

-## Publishing the article

-Once I wrote the article that I am quite happy with.
-I export the article straight to Medium with [MarkdownToMedium](https://markdowntomedium.com/).
-I then reread the article again in Medium's editor and fix any styling issues/mistakes that happened.
-After that I publish the article and share it on Twitter and other internet places.

-In future I plan to move my writing off Medium as I prefer to keep the source of all articles in the open on GitHub so anyone can edit them.
-Plus it would let me be more creative in the kinds of things I can include in the articles.

 ## [Focus.
 Format.
 Framing.](https://www.youtube.com/watch?v=_mQNwL8HkS0)